 - 1 tablespoon whole milk

-- 2. Pour the milk mixture over the flour-yeast mixture and, using a rubber spatula, mix until the dry ingredients are evenly moistened.
+- 3. Mix the dry and wet ingredients together: Pour the milk mixture over the flour-yeast mixture and, using a rubber spatula, mix until the dry ingredients are evenly moistened.
 Attach the bowl to the mixer, and fit the mixer with the paddle attachment.
 With the mixer on low speed, add the eggs, 1 at a time, mixing jjust until incorporated after each addition.
 Stop the mixer, add 1/2 cup (2 1/4 ounces) flour, and resume mixing on low speed until the dough is smooth, 30 to 45 seconds.
 Add 2 more tablespoons flour and mix on medium speed until the dough is smooth, soft, and slightly sticky, about 45 seconds.

 - Make the lemon filling

-- 4. While the dough is rising, in a small bowl, mix together the sugar, lemon zest, and orange zest.
+- 5. Make the citrus sugar: While the dough is rising, in a small bowl, mix together the sugar, lemon zest, and orange zest.
 Set aside.
 (The sugar draws out moisture from the zests to create a sandy-wet consistency, so don’t be alarmed when you see this.)

 - Assemble the coffee cake

-- 6. Gently deflate the dough.
-On a lightly floured work surface, roll out the dough into a 20-by-12-inch rectangle.
+- 7. Shape and cut the dough: Gently deflate the dough.
+On a lightly floured work surface, roll the dough into a 20-by-12-inch rectangle with a short edge facing you.
 Using a pastry brush, spread the melted butter generously over the dough.
 Cut the dough crosswise into 5 strips, each about 12 by 4 inches.
 (A pizza cutter is helpful here.)
-Sprinkle 1 1/2 tablespoons of the zest-sugar mixture over a buttered rectangle.
-Top with a second rectangle and sprinkle it with 1 1/2 tablespoons of the zest-sugar mixture.
-Repeat with the remaining dough rectangles and zest-sugar mixture, ending with a stack of 5 rectangles.
+Sprinkle 1 1/2 tablespoons of the zest-sugar mixture over 1 of these buttered strips.
+Top with a second strip and sprinkle it with 1 1/2 tablespoons of the zest-sugar mixture.
+Repeat with the remaining strips and zest-sugar mixture, ending with a stack of 5 rectangles.
 Work carefully when adding the crumbly zest filling, or it will fall off when you have to lift the stacked pastry later.

-- 7. Slice the stack crosswise through the 5 layers to create 6 equal strips, each about 4 by 2 inches.
+- 8. Fit the dough into the pan: Slice the stack crosswise through the 5 layers to create 6 equal strips, each about 4 by 2 inches.
 Fit these layered strips into the prepared loaf pan, cut edges up and side by side.
 (While there is plenty of space on either side of the 6 strips widthwise in the pan, fitting the strips lengthwise is tight.
 But that’s fine because the spaces between the dough and the sides of the pan fill in during baking.)
 Loosely cover the pan with plastic wrap and let the dough rise in a warm place (70 °F [21°C]) until puffy and almost doubled in size, 30 to 50 minutes.
 Press the dough gently with a fingertip.
 If the indentation remains, the dough is ready for baking.

-- 8. Bake the coffee cake until the top is golden brown, 30 to 35 minutes.
+- 9. Bake the cake: Bake the coffee cake until the top is golden brown, 30 to 35 minutes.
 Transfer to a wire rack and let cool in the pan for 10 to 15 minutes.

 - Make the cream cheese icing

-- 9. In a medium bowl with a rubber spatula, vigorously mix the cream cheese and sugar until smooth.
+- 10. Make the lemon icing: In a medium bowl with a rubber spatula, vigorously mix the cream cheese and sugar until smooth.
 Beat in the milk and lemon juice until the mixture is creamy and smooth.

-- 10. To remove the coffee cake from the pan, tilt and rotate the pan while gently tapping it on a counter to release the cake sides.
+- 11. Remove the coffee cake from the pan: Tilt and rotate the pan while gently tapping it on a counter to release the cake sides.
 Invert a wire rack on top of the coffee cake, invert the cake onto the rack, and carefully lift off the pan.
 Invert another rack on top, invert the cake so it is right side up, and remove the original rack.

-- 11. Slip a sheet of waxed paper under the rack to catch any drips from the icing.
+- 12. Ice the cake: Slip a sheet of waxed paper under the rack to catch any drips from the icing.
 Using a pastry brush, coat the top of the warm cake with the icing to glaze it.
 (Cover and refrigerate the leftover icing for another use.
 It will keep for up to 2 days.)

-- 12. Serve the coffee cake warm or at room temperature.
-To serve, you can pull apart the layers, or you can cut the cake into 1-inch-thick slices on a slight diagonal with a long, serrated knife.
+- 13. Serve the coffee cake warm or at room temperature: To serve, you can pull apart the layers, or you can cut the cake into 1-inch-thick slices on a slight diagonal with a long, serrated knife.
 If you decide to cut the cake, don’t attempt to cut it until it is almost completely cool.